KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/oceanid/oceanid-finch.md

 * Pounce from close range.
 * Can do small leaps or big leaps that deal heavy splash damage on hit.
-* Upon death, the finch creates a water bomb that explodes in a massive AoE on its' height level.
+* Upon death, the finch creates a water bomb that explodes in a massive AoE on its height level.